and all their host have I commanded.

 "When astronomers spotted the first hot Jupiter (51 Pegasi b, the first exoplanet to be found around a sunlike star, no less), the reaction was mostly, “Ha ha, mother nature, that’s cute.
 You got us this time, but no more funny business, OK?”

-hot Jupiter was found.
+But then another hot Jupiter was found.
 And another.
 Then half a dozen more.
 They went from goofy oddballs to … normalcy.
 For a while, it started to look like our own solar system was the weird one.

 **Maybe they should just be called “regular Jupiters,” and ours re-named a “cold Jupiter?”